Dhaka: Architecture

-The architectural history of Dhaka can be subdivided into the Mughal, British and modern periods.
-As a result, Dhaka has landmarks of Mughal architecture, Indo-Saracenic architecture and modernist architecture.
+The architectural history of Dhaka can be subdivided into the Mughal, British, and modern periods.
+As a result, Dhaka has landmarks of Mughal architecture, Indo-Saracenic architecture, and modernist architecture.
 The oldest brick structure in the city is the Binat Bibi Mosque, which was built in 1454 in the Narinda area of Dhaka during the reign of the Sultan Nasiruddin Mahmud Shah (r.
 1435 – 1459) of the Bengal Sultanate.
 Old Dhaka is home to over 2000 buildings built between the 16th and 19th centuries, which form an integral part of Dhaka's cultural heritage.
 Modern Dhaka is often criticized as a concrete jungle.
-But there are hidden gems in the concrete jungle, including traces of Dhaka's Mughal and colonial past; as well as landmarks of modernist architecture.

 In the old part of the city, the fading grandeur of the Mughal era is evident in the crumbling, neglected caravanserai like Bara Katra and Choto Katra.
 Some structures like the Nimtali arch have been restored.
 The old city features narrow alleyways with high-walled lanes and houses with indoor courtyards.
 The early 20th century government quarter in Ramna includes stately colonial buildings set amidst gardens and parks.
-Among colonial buildings, the Curzon Hall stands out for "synthesizing imperial grandiosity with sporadic Mughal motifs, the imposing building symbolizes how the colonial administration sought to include elements of 'local' architecture as a way to show its sensitivity to native culture, which they hoped would counter growing nationalist sentiments among the natives".
+Among colonial buildings, the Curzon Hall stands out for "synthesizing imperial grandiosity with sporadic Mughal motifs".